thotranhuu99/Posterior_collapse_CVAE_HVAE/README.md

-# Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders
+# Posterior Collapse in Linear Conditional and Hierarchical Variational Autoencoders

+This is the code for the [paper](https://arxiv.org/abs/2306.05023) "Posterior Collapse in Linear Conditional and Hierarchical Variational Autoencoders".

+Conference on Neural Information Processing Systems (NeurIPS), 2023

 ## Experiments
 ***CVAEs experiments***\